tus/TUSKit/README.md

 By starting an upload you will receive an id.
 These id's are also passed to you via if you implement the `TUSClientDelegate`.
 You can use these id's to identify which files are finished or failed (but you can also use contexts for that, see below).
 You can also delete these files on failure if you want.
 You can also use these id's to retry a failed upload.

 Note that `TUSClient` will automatically retry an upload a few times, but will eventually give up, after which it will report an error.
-At a later moment you can call the `retry` method and try again.
+After which you can call the `retry` method and try again.

-*Note that calling `retry` before an upload is finished, will cause undefined behavior.*

 ## Contexts